codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 			nothing happens.
 If it is not, then the user is redirected back to the current URI but through HTTPS.
 Will set the HTTP Strict Transport Security header, which instructs modern browsers to automatically modify any HTTP requests to HTTPS requests for the $duration.

-.. php:function:: helper( $filename )

-	:param   string   $filename: The name of the helper file to load.

-			Loads a helper file.

-			For full details, see the :doc:`helpers` page.

 .. php:function:: is_cli ()